Mayamariaruth/lohana/TESTING.md

 * Deployed the site in an early stage on Heroku to make sure everything was working as intended.
 * Received invaluable feedback from my mentor David, students in my community, family members and friends working in the industry.
 * Tested the site for cross-compatibility in the two most used browsers, Chrome and Safari.
-* Used DevTools to easily move between different screen sizes, simulating sizes between 390px to 4000px (but it is also functional on even larger screens given the max-width setting on the Body element to keep the content compact instead of stretched).
+* Used DevTools to easily move between different screen sizes, simulating sizes between 390px to 4000px (but it is also functional on even larger screens given the max-width=1500px setting on the Body element to keep the content compact instead of stretched).

 ### User stories